calmh/git-review/README.md

 Reviewing large and long running pull requests can be painful. git-review helps that process by:

   - Keeping track of the pull request in a local branch, by default called `pr/1234` for a pull request #1234.
-  - Keeping track of what changes you have reviewed in a *review branch*, by default called `review/1234`.
+  - Keeping track of what changes you have reviewed in a *review branch*, by default called `pr/1234-review`.
+  - Keeping track of the latest reviewed PR version (in the face of rebases and so on), by default in a branch called `pr/1234-done`.
+(It's called that because we update it when the "Done" command is used.)
   - Stepping through each change in the pull request and presenting options to add, skip and so on.

 The end result is that the `review/1234` branch contains the code that you have